VBTI-development/.github/profile/README.md

 - make sure the CI pipelines will be kept up to date
 - answer as much of the discussions and issues raised in the repositories within our allotted time.

-We are also working setting up a sponsorship program to ensure we also have the resources in the future to maintain these packages and maybe even develop new features.
-Stay tuned!
+We have set up a sponsorship program to ensure we also have the resources in the future to maintain these packages and maybe even develop new features.